 I worry about antibiotics and I worry about gut health.
-So, I independently do my own research on things like, when to introduce solids, what solids to start with, treatment for illness, infant medications, etc.
+So, I independently do my own research on things like: treatment for illness, infant medications, when to start solid foods and what food to start with.

 I talked to a firefighter about what I should do for fire safety in our home.
 We have fire extinguishers all over our house and fire escape ladders upstairs.